Samsung/Universum/doc/configuring.rst

      |
      └ [Success]

-Mainly, conditional steps behave as other regular steps, but there are some specifics:
+In general, conditional steps behave as any other regular steps, but here are some specifics:

-* Conditional step will be always marked as succeeded in log
+* Conditional step will always be marked as successful in log
 * Only one branch step will be executed (``if_succeeded`` or ``if_failed``), so artifacts collection or any other side-effects will not be triggered for non-executed branch step
+* Both branches artifacts will be checked for existense before steps execution
+* TeamCity tag will not be set for the conditional step
+* Only one branch step will counted for each conditional step at calculating steps numbering and total count